 Published on December 27, 2012

 The Mauna Loa volcano on Hawaii erupted on November 21, 1935.
-At first, the eruption was watched with concern, but then on the northeast and within hours a dangerous lava flow was rapidly advancing toward the city of Hilo.
-Hawaii’s leading vulcanologist, Dr. Thomas A. Jaggar, PhD, Director of the Hawaiian Volcano Observatory, had been experimenting with using TNT hauled by mules up the side of the volcano to dynamite lava tubes and divert the flows — yet with the threat looming to Hilo and its water supply, there wasn’t time.
-In fact, Dr. Jaggar was able to estimate that the lava flow would wipe out Hilo on January 9, 1936, unless it could somehow be stopped.
+At first, the eruption was watched with concern, but then the lava flows stabilized.
+Some weeks passed before the situation grew acute when a dangerous lava flow began rapidly advancing toward the city of Hilo to the northeast.
+Hawaii’s leading volcanologist, Dr. Thomas A. Jaggar, PhD, Director of the Hawaiian Volcano Observatory, knew he had to take action.

 The Threat to Hilo

 In the days leading up to Dr. Jaggar’s call, the situation had changed dramatically.
 Vented lava on the volcano’s north flank had ponded between Mauna Loa and Mauna Kea for nearly a month.
 Suddenly, it broke through on December 22 and began to flow down the slopes.
 This vast stream of lava, initially just 32 km from Hilo, steadily advanced as it burnt through the natural levees of stone that might have blocked its path.
 Then, it began a rapid flow directly toward the city.
 In the next four days, it traversed 8 km.
 Just 24 km remained ahead of the flow to the city.